haotian2006/HelperDocs-contributions/Fixing Errors.md

         local count = 0 -- how many players has been saved for _,Player in players do
             task.spawn(function()
-                save(Player)
+            -- makes it so that everyone save at the same time instead of 1 by 1 save(Player)
                 count += 1
                 -- when player is done saving increase